Skip to main content

 Philly arrived as a certified culinary capital a looooong time ago.
 James Beard Award-winning restaurants and chefs?
 We got ʼem.
 Viral sensations?
 We have those, too.
 And the acclaimed Michelin Guide has officially come calling.

-Philly’s piping-hot food scene deserves an equally blazing bash to celebate it.
+Philly’s piping-hot food scene deserves an equally blazing bash to celebrate it.
 Enter: The Inquirer Food Fest, a brand-new food and culture fête brought to you by our hometown newspaper.
 Sink your teeth into exclusive dishes, delicious craft cocktails, one-day-only chef collabs, live entertainment and interesting discussions with the folks who know Philly’s food scene best.

 Where: The Fillmore, 29 E. Allen Street, Philadelphia, PA